 For-Profit and Nonprofit Financial Statements

-In previous blog posts, we discussed the differences between for profit and nonprofit organizations.
+In previous blog posts, we discussed the for-profit vs nonprofit accounting.
 A for-profit’s goal is to make a profit.
 A nonprofit’s goal is to fulfill its mission.
 In order to be compliant to funding sources, the presentation of nonprofit financial statements must demonstrate proper accountability and transparency.
 This is the framework of understanding the answers to key nonprofit profit organization accounting questions.

 All nonprofits have at least three or four — depending on the type of organization — financial statements that they must submit to ensure compliance.
 These statements form a complete picture of the organization.

 Four Types of Nonprofit Financial Statements

 - Statement of Activities – Profit or Loss/Income Statement

 - Statement of Changes in Net Assets – Profit or Loss by Functional Area combined with changes in Net Asset